dart-lang/site-www/examples/README.md

 # Examples

-This package contains all of the sources that appear in the Language Tour and the Library Tour, including the smallest of code excerpts.
+This folder (`examples`), contains the following packages:

+- `misc` contains code for effective dart, the language tour, the library tour, samples and possibly more.
+- `httpserver` is one of the larger samples.
+- `util` is a package of shared utilities used by `misc`, etc.

 ## Original sources

-Sources originally taken from the Up-and-Running repo (but reworked to contain doc regions) are in these folders:
+The original tour sources, taken from the Up-and-Running repo (but reworked to contain doc regions), are in these folders:

 - `/examples_archive/language_tour` (now obsolete, see below)
 - `/examples_archive/library_tour`